cartercompbio/cartercompbio.github.io/README.md

 ## 📝 Notes

-- All images should be in `assets/images/` subdirectories
+- All images in `assets/images/` subdirectories
-- People data format is defined in `people/people_data.json`
+- People: Individual profiles in `people/profiles/`, index in `people/index.json`
-- News data format is defined in `latest_news/news_data.json`
+- News: All items in `latest_news/news_data.json`
-- `.nojekyll` file ensures GitHub Pages doesn't process files with Jekyll
+- `.nojekyll` ensures GitHub Pages doesn't use Jekyll processing

 ---